Outlook Email Encryption Security Guide

 Overview

-The purpose of this document is to provide guidance regarding encrypting emails to users of the University of Pittsburgh’s approved email system, Microsoft Outlook.
-University of Pittsburgh faculty, staff, and students must encrypt emails anytime restricted or private data, as defined by the University’s Data Risk Classification, is sent via email.
+This document provides guidance to users of the University of Pittsburgh’s approved email system, Microsoft Outlook, on proper encryption practices required for securing email communications.
+University of Pittsburgh faculty, staff, and students must encrypt messages anytime restricted or private data is sent via email, as defined by the University’s Data Risk Classification and Compliance Operating Standard (opens in a new tab).

 Encryption Options

-Outlook for Windows, Outlook for Mac, and Outlook on the web provides several encryption options:
+Outlook for Windows, Outlook for Mac, and Outlook on the web provide a few built-in encryption options:

-1. Encrypt-Only – The message is encrypted in transit and at rest in the recipient’s mailbox, including any attachments.
+1. Encrypt – The message is encrypted in transit and at rest in the recipient’s mailbox, including any attachments.
 Recipients cannot remove the encryption, so forwards and replies to the message remain encrypted.

 2. Do Not Forward – The message is encrypted in transit and at rest in the recipient’s mailbox, including any attachments.
 Recipients can read this message but cannot forward, print, or copy content.
 The conversation owner retains full access to their messages and all replies.